ndthanh1291/CybersoftCourse/README.md

 # Cybersoft .NET Course
-This repository contains exercises for the Cybersoft .NET course, focusing on conditional statements in C#.
+This repository contains exercises for the Cybersoft .NET course.
 Each exercise is organized by day in its own folder and project.

 ## How to Run
 Run any exercise project individually.